cferdinandi/adventure/content/ideas/abilities.md

 		+ _100 XP:_ Increase damage to 2 on a 10+
 		+ _150 XP:_ Increase damage to 3 on a 10+, and 2 on a 7-9

-Magic Missles
+Magic Missiles
 : You can launch a blast of energy from your hands.
+Make a Wisdom roll.
+	- _10+:_ You do 1 damage per blast to up to 2 targets.
+	- _7-9:_ You do 1 damage to a single target of your choice.
+The GM chooses what happens to the second blast.
+	- _Progression:_
+		+ _50 XP:_ You can launch 3 missiles.
+On a 7-9, the GM choose what happens to 1 of them.
+		+ _100 XP:_ You can launch 4 missiles.
+On a 7-9, the GM choose what happens to 2 of them.
+		+ _150 XP:_ You can launch 5 missiles.
+On a 7-9, the GM choose what happens to 2 of them.

 Hold Person
 : Choose a person you can see.
 Until you cast a spell or leave their presence they cannot act except to speak.
-This effect ends immediately if the target takes damage from any source.
 Roll all future spells with disadvantage while this spell is in effect.
+Make a Wisdom roll.
+	- _10+:_ This effect ends when you release it, or if the target takes damage from any source.
+	- _7-9:_ This effect also ends automatically after 15 minutes.

 Contagion
 : Choose a creature you can see.
 Until you end this spell, the target suffers from a disease of your choice.
 All teammates roll with advantage for a single stat of your choice against the target.
 Roll all future spells with disadvantage while this spell is in effect.
+Make a Wisdom roll.
+	- _10+:_ The effect works as expected.
+	- _7-9:_ It also affects an ally of your choice, who rolls with disadvantage while the spell is in effect.